Doctoral Studies

 The process for confirmation of second supervisors by the GSL Board is as follows: The second supervisor should be reported to the GSL by the end of the 2nd year of the doctorate via the annual progress report.
 The board decides on the recognition of the proposed second supervisor at the next board meeting.
 If there is any uncertainty as to whether potential second supervisors would be recognized by the GSL Board, the GSL Office can be contacted at any time for an assessment before making an inquiry (gsl) @ unilu.ch

-The GSL strongly recommends that the agreement of the second supervisor to their role be recorded in writing.
+The GSL recommends that the agreement of the second supervisor to their role be recorded in writing.
 There is no text template or official form for this.
 Experience has shown that an email exchange is sufficient.

 The specific role that the second supervisor has during the doctorate – in addition to writing the second assessment – is not specified anywhere but is left to the discretion and negotiation of the persons involved.
 In cases where the second supervisor plays a substantial role in the doctoral supervision, the GSL recommends discussing this supervision with the first supervisor and, if applicable, co-promoters (see separate rubric “Co-Promoter”).